Sleep Stages (Light, Deep, REM)

 Wakefulness

 We’ll start by talking about wakefulness.
-The body will take cues from your mind and environment and start to prepare for sleep.
-At some point during the night, you might find yourself waking up after a sleep cycle.
+The body will take cues from your mind and environment and prepare for sleep.
+You might wake up after a sleep cycle at some point during the night.
 This is completely normal.

 The brain is doing a lot as you transition through the sleep cycle.
-While you’re awake, the brain is emitting “beta waves” to keep you alert.
-As you transition to light sleep, these brain waves start to slow down.
+While awake, the brain emits “beta waves” to keep you alert.
+As you transition to light sleep, these brain waves slow down.
 You start to emit “alpha waves.”

 Light Sleep

-Once you enter the “light sleep” stage, your brain starts to emit “theta waves.”
+Once you enter the “light sleep” stage, your brain emits “theta waves.”
 These brain waves are even slower.

 At this point, the body is starting to slow down.
 The breathing slows.
 Blood pressure begins to drop.
 Body temperature starts to drop.